 The length and width of each of the fixing plates of the underframe must not exceed the maximum height of the main chassis rails at any point.
-Each fixing plate may use a maximum of 6 bolts of a diameter no greater than 14 mm.
+Each fixing plate may use a maximum of 6 bolts of a diameter no greater than 14 mm the rear wheel.
+See the drawing: